nngrey/TIL/ruby/send.md

 #send

-Today, I was did a kata on Codewars that required the send method.
-In the process I discovered two slightly different applications of the method.
+Today, I  did a kata on Codewars that required the send method.
+In the process, I discovered two slightly different applications of the method.
+The following is true of all or most Ruby methods, not just send.

 The ruby [docs](http://ruby-doc.org/core-2.3.0/Object.html#method-i-send) provide the following example of the send method.
 In this case we are calling send on an instance of Klass and passing in Klass's hello method.